clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ```

 Promises combine many of the benefits of callback-oriented asynchronous programming
-and simpler blocking function calls model provided by dereferencing.
+and the simpler blocking function calls model provided by dereferencing.

 ## Watches and Validators

-TBD
+*TBD*

 ## Using Intrinsic Locks ("synchronized") in Clojure